A Kenya Safari: The Ultimate Family Adventure for First-Timers

 Lodge rates drop 20–40% during this Kenya safari sweet spot.

-The long rains transform Kenya into a lush paradise, perfect for birding enthusiasts and travelers seeking solitude.
+The long rains transform Kenya into a lush paradise, perfect for birding enthusiasts and travellers seeking solitude.

 Top Kenya Safari Destinations for Families